kflint98/Census_Project/Data-Cleaning.md

 ```

 ```
-//convert the income brackets to numeric values cenus$income<-as.numeric(census$income)
+//convert the income brackets and sex to numeric values cenus$income<-as.numeric(census$income) census$sex <-as.numeric(census$sex)

 ```